by Collyn Rivers

 Juggling volts and amps

 An MPPT solar regulator ‘juggles’ incoming volts and amps to produce whatever needed to charge your solar system’s batteries deeply, speedily and safely.
-For RVs such as camper trailers, caravans and motorhomes this is usually a (nominal) 12 or 24 volts.
+For RVs such as camper trailers, travel trailers and motorhomes this is usually a (nominal) 12 or 24 volts.

 Care is needed when buying an MPPT solar regulator when using grid connect solar modules for RVs.
 Some accept any input voltage from as low as 9.0 volts to often well over 100 volts.
 But some work only from 9-36 or so volts.
 Others have an upper limit of about 50 volts.
 This will be shown in the maker’s literature.